 Hshld. emp.
-Check this box if you are a household employer sending Forms W-2 for household employees and you did not include the household employee's taxes on Form 941, Form 941-SS, Form 943, or Form 944.
+Check this box if you are a household employer sending Forms W-2 for household employees and you did not include the household employee's taxes on Forms 941, 941-SS, 943, or 944.

 Medicare govt. emp.
-Check this box if you are a U.S., state, or local agency filing Forms W-2 for employees subject only to the 1.45% Medicare tax.
-See Government employers on page 8.
+Check this box if you are a U.S., state, or local agency filing Forms W-2 for employees subject only to Medicare tax.
+See Government employers.